-It's no secret that Oxford can be a pretty stressful place, but Brasenose prides itself on being one of the most inclusive, supportive colleges in Oxford, and we have a brilliant student welfare team that works tirelessly to make sure it stays that way!

-There are two Welfare Reps, a great team of extensively trained Peer Supporters, an Equalities and Diversities Rep and a Women's Officer.
+Welfare It's no secret that Oxford can be a pretty stressful place, but Brasenose prides itself on being one of the most inclusive, supportive colleges in Oxford, and we have a brilliant student welfare team that works tirelessly to make sure it stays that way!
+There are three Welfare Reps, a great team of extensively trained Peer Supporters, a Diversity and Equalities Rep and a Women's Officer.
 The whole team's goal is to make sure everyone's getting on just fine.
 We hold weekly Welfare Teas in our common room, where everyone is invited to come along for some free snacks and drinks.
 They're really social occasions and it's a great opportunity to meet and re-connect with people from different years and subjects, as well as get to know the welfare team itself.
 Alternatively, if you're busy during these teas or big group things just aren't for you, you can always message one of the welfare reps and we'll be happy to have a quiet chat over a cuppa one-to-one.
-One of the best-loved members of the welfare team is the enigmatic Cookie Fairy.
-If someone's having a hard week or seems a bit down, you can always message the Cookie Fairy who will post an anonymous but delicious cookie to them, helping keep spirits and sugar levels high.
+Two of the best-loved members of the welfare team are the enigmatic Freddo and Flower fairies.
+Around 5th week, people can fill out a form to send a Freddo or flower, along with a personal message, to a friend in order to combat the "5th week blues".